 So how do we prevent expensive engine repairs or a car broken down on the side of the road?
 Every timing belt vehicle has a recommended replacement service usually listed by time and miles.
 For example, Honda recommends changing most belts every 105,000 miles or 7 years, whichever comes first.
 Older vehicles can need a belt every 60,000 miles.
 It’s important to check your owners manual or, call us up and just ask.
 Most shops have the time available for every car and can look it up for you.

 Water Pump Replacement

 Finally, cost.
 How much does a timing belt service cost?
 The belts themselves are fairly cheap, but the labor to reach the belt is where the cost is usually found.
 Additionally, there are often many other repairs that you’ll want to do while changing the belt out, such as replacing a water pump.
-Here in Matthews, NC I have seen timing belts changed for as little as $200 and I have seen services on some specialty vehicles reaching well over $1,000.
+Here in Indian Trail, NC I have seen timing belts changed for as little as $350 and I have seen services on some specialty vehicles reaching well over $1,200.
 Typically, the cost is specific to the individual vehicle and can vary depending on the needs of the owner and the condition of motor mounts, seals, and other parts in and around the timing belt.
 Many times it will be cheaper to combine other repairs with a timing belt replacement because the labor has already been done to access the belt and these repairs would cost more down the road.
 At Kindred Automotive we inspect each vehicle and explain everything in full detail to our clients.
 We like to offer several options so that you can make the choice best for your vehicle and your family.